natcap/invest.users-guide/source/en/getting_started.rst

 - Introduction to InVEST

-- SDR, Coastal Vulnerability and Urban Cooling models presented in some detail
+- SDR, Coastal Vulnerability and Urban Cooling models presented in some detail (although they're all out of date now, with recent updates to these models).

 - Overviews of other ecosystem service analysis topics including scenarios, beneficiaries and data sources

 - Several case studies.

 There is also a `YouTube playlist <https://www.youtube.com/playlist?list=PLSFk2iLV3UfNqRZGwfcgyoZZZqZDnj2V7/>`_ with video training tutorials, including: